St. Paul's Episcopal Church (Poughkeepsie, New York): History

 St. Paul's was organized by a group of local businessmen who first met in September 1835 and elected wardens and vestry.
 Two years later, they built a Greek Revival church, partially funded by Manhattan's Trinity Church on the site of the present one.

-The Panic of 1837 and the ensuing lean economic times strained the church's finances enough that it seriously considered closing in 1842.
-It did not, and in 1846 hired Dr. Albert Traver, a rector who pioneered in diversity and multiculturalism by accepting the job only if he could continue his work ministering to German immigrants in the Town of Clinton nearby, in rural northern Dutchess County, one Sunday a month.
+The Panic of 1837 and the ensuing lean economic times strained the church's finances, so it seriously considered closing in 1842.
+It did not, and in 1846, hired Dr. Albert Traver, a rector who pioneered in diversity and multiculturalism by accepting the job only if he could continue his work ministering to German immigrants in the Town of Clinton nearby, in rural northern Dutchess County, one Sunday a month.

 By 1870 the congregation's growth had been such that they decided a bigger building was needed, and hired New York City architect Emlen Littell to design a new building.
 He obliged with a Norman-Gothic Revival structure to be built of native stone.
 William Harlow, a former mayor of the city who would later build Harlow Row downtown, was hired as the builder.
 It was completed and consecrated three years later.
 At that time it was a smaller building, lacking the current south transept, narthex and bell tower.

-In 1882 Frederick Clarke Withers was hired to design a Tudor Revival church school building on adjacent property.
+In 1882, Frederick Clarke Withers was hired to design a Tudor Revival church school building on adjacent property.
 The adjacent Parish House property was added the same year.
 Ten years later the south transept and gallery were added, based on designs by Richard Upjohn, who had died 14 years earlier.

-During the first decade of the new century the congregation turned its attention to the interior.
+During the first decade of the new century, the congregation turned its attention to the interior.
 In 1906 it accepted a $1,850 ($ in contemporary dollars) bid from Tiffany & Co. to refurbish the sanctuary.
 Five years later, in 1911, this was completed, with a new lectern, pulpit, credence table and church doors added, as well as electric lighting.

 The church's growth continued through the 20th century, and in 1956 a building committee considered what to do about the increasing need for more church school space.
 A new education building was constructed, and Withers' 1882 building was demolished in the early 1960s.
 Community programs, including a soup kitchen, use the new building today.

 In the 1960s, the church began to lose members as congregants moved from the city out to the suburbs.
 A new rector, The Rev. Robert Leather, reached out to the communities that remained in the city's poorer northern neighborhoods by allowing programs like Alcoholics and Narcotics Anonymous to use the church's space, and continuing the soup kitchen, now known as the Lunch Box.
 A congregant established a thrift shop in the church's undercroft in 1979 to pay for maintenance of the parking lot.
 It continues to operate today under the name Small Blessings.

 A 2003 fire slightly damaged the church.
 It has since been repaired.